gnss-sdr/gnss-sdr/README.md

 Other builds
 ---------
-* **Docker container**: A technolofy providing operating-system-level virtualization to build, ship, and run distributed applications, whether on laptops, data center VMs, or the cloud.
+* **Docker container**: A technology providing operating-system-level virtualization to build, ship, and run distributed applications, whether on laptops, data center VMs, or the cloud.
 Visit [https://github.com/carlesfernandez/docker-gnsssdr](https://github.com/carlesfernandez/docker-gnsssdr) or [https://github.com/carlesfernandez/docker-pybombs-gnsssdr](https://github.com/carlesfernandez/docker-pybombs-gnsssdr) for instructions.

 * **Snap packages**: [Snaps](http://snapcraft.io) are universal Linux packages aimed to work on any distribution or device, from IoT devices to servers, desktops to mobile devices.
 Visit [https://github.com/carlesfernandez/snapcraft-sandbox](https://github.com/carlesfernandez/snapcraft-sandbox) for instructions.